puttipongpoophonphun/Portfolio/README.md

 #### Description:
 This was done as a project for Modern Database Management at Thammasat University.
 This dashboard is a Sales Performance Report designed to provide an overview of key financial metrics and detailed sales data for different products and locations.
 #### Skills:
-Data Cleaning, Data Transformation, Data Models, Visualization.
+Data Cleaning, Data Transformation, Data Models, Data Visualization.
 #### Technology:
-Power BI.
+- Power Query for Data Cleaning and Transformation.
+- Power BI for Data Visualization.